 For whatever I have done to you, or not done for you, causing you harm, please forgive me…

 For whatever you have done to me, or not done for me, causing me harm, I forgive you….

 For whatever I have done to you, or not done for you, causing you harm, I forgive myself…

 Adapted from a guided meditation from George Haas

-Practicing Forgiveness & Self-Compassion
+Practicing Forgiveness and Self-Compassion

 From Dr. Bob’s Blog Post: